AirielShah/dsm1_wed_fri_Blog/posts/Week08s2.md

 ### Assignment Task

 From the class task learned, we are required to add background sound into our scenery and object.
-This tool will help the player to understand the emotion and phase more clearly.
+This tool will help the player to understand the emotion and environment more clearly.

 ![](/images/at3images/w8s2_soundcontrol2.png)